MaisieDeGraaf/sqlalchemy-challenge/README.md

 3. Open VSCode and run the application, clicking on the link generated

+   **NOTE: If the app.py is not working, please try right clicking in the folder and selecting "Open With Code" to ensure you are running in the correct directory.**

 ## API Endpoints

 /: Welcome page providing a directory of available API endpoints.